ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 ## Installation

 <info-box info>
-	This feature is enabled by default in all predefined builds.
+	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
 The installation instructions are for developers interested in building their own, custom WYSIWYG editor.
 </info-box>

 To use this feature in your application, you must first load the CKBox library and then enable CKBox integration in your rich-text editor instance.